-Policy On Student Conduct
+Policy on Student Conduct

 The Office of Judicial Affairs is responsible for providing oversight of the process for protecting students' rights to live and learn in a safe and crime-free environment.
-The office administers CSU's student judicial process and follows the guidelines established by the university.
-A judicial hearing committee representing members of CSU's faculty, staff and students is responsible for hearing students' responses to charges filed with the Office of Judicial Affairs and for levying sanctions in cases when students are found responsible for violating the Student Code of Conduct.
-The complete Student Code of Conduct can be found online at www.csu.edu/judicialaffairs or by calling 773/995-2150.
+The office administers CSU's student judicial process and follows the guidelines established by the University.
+A judicial hearing committee representing members of CSU's faculty, staff and students is responsible for hearing students' responses to charges filed with the Office of Judicial Affairs if the responding student requests a board hearing and for recommending sanctions in cases when students are found responsible for violating the Student Code of Conduct.
+The complete Student Code of Conduct can be found online at www.csu.edu/judicialaffairs or by calling 773/821-2156.
 The Office of Judicial Affairs is located in the Cordell Reed Student Union Building, Room 247.